 The first Fall Bazaar began in 1984 in the Fellowship Hall of the church which was located on King Street.
 A Turkey Dinner was served to church members and the community.
 This event raised $8,000 which was used to buy furniture for the Parsonage.
 As years passed, members became more involved and started donating items and making items to sell in addition to the meal.
 The Fall Bazaar became a big event for the Church and Community with the proceeds benefiting many local agencies and church debt reduction.

-Fall Bazaar Reports
+Outreach of the Fall Bazaar

-We would like to thank everyone once again for your generous donation of “treasures”, canned and baked goods, and most importantly your countless volunteer hours of work.
-The Annual Fall Bazaar was once again a tremendous success.
 Although the main purpose of the Fall Bazaar is to reduce the debt on our building, many others benefit as well.
 Below is a list of some of the agencies within our community that benefited from the Bazaar: